 The measuring device shall provide results in the form of a deviation, expressed in dB, from the nominal absolute power level of the circuit at the virtual switching point at the receiving end.
-This assumes that for the responding equipment (see § 3.3 below), the relative level at the receiving end virtual switching point is -4 dBr.
-A level higher than nominal shall be indicated as positive "+" and a level lower than nominal shall be indicated as negative "-".
+This assumes that for the responding equipment (see § 3.4 below), the relative level at the receiving end virtual switching point is -4 dBr.
+A level higher than nominal shall be indicated as positive " + " and a level lower than nominal shall be indicated as negative " - ".
+For the total distortion measurements, the results should give the signal-to-total-distortion ratio in dB.
 The transmission parameters of the switched access path between the virtual switching point and the measuring device shall be allowed for (see the Recommendation cited in [2]).